These adoptability factors come directly from Rogers’ 5 variables of innovation adoption. Including the perceived attributes variable which covers:

 As well as positioning propositions, we can visualise where the progress seeker wishes to be in the continuum.
 The gap between proposition and seeker’s wishes is a progress hurdle.
 As well as a zone for innovation.

-The act of applying one resource to another typically performed in a progress making activity in an attempt to make progress.
+The act of applying one resource to another with the intention of making progress

 There are some rules: